VK-Media/pt-api/README.md

 # Personal Trainer API
 *The Offical API for VK Medias Personal Trainer apps*

-Below you can find the current endpoints of the API in the following format:\
+Below you can find endpoints of the API in the following format:\
 ```HTTP_METHOD "URL" - Description of endpoint```

 As well as the properties of each model in the following format:\